Coupled Hydrodynamics in Dipole-Conserving Quantum Systems: Equations of Motion from 2PI Effective Action

 Additionally, we split off a time-local part from $G, \Sigma, \Pi$ and $ \Omega$ as follows

 with a slightly different decomposition for the propagators $D$ and $O$

 The non-local parts of propagators and self-energies are further decomposed into statistical and spectral components

 We note that the time-local contributions $G^{(0)}, \Pi^{(0)}$ and $\Omega^{(0)}$ vanish and that the statistical and spectral components of $G$ are denoted by $F, \rho$ instead of $G^{F}, G^{\rho}$.
 The above decomposition removes explicit reference to the closed time contour since the resulting spectral and statistical components are independent of contour part.
-Making use of these decompositions and Eqs. (\ref{eq:dGamma/dG_integral} - \ref{eq:dGamma/dO_integral}) we obtain the final and explicitly causal equations of motion for the 2-point Green's function